oplS15projects/FP1/README.md

 DUE March 25, 2015 Wednesday (2015-03-25)

 ### My Library: racket/gui
-Remember that this report must include:

-* a narrative of what you did
-* the code that you wrote
-* output from your code demonstrating what it produced
-* any diagrams or figures explaining your work

 I decided to go with the basic GUI library that is included in racket.
 I figure that no matter what kind of program I decide to do, having a basic GUI will be important to the program.
 First I started by just copying and pasting the basic code from the tutorial.
 This looked something like this:
 ```
 (define frame (new frame% [label "Example"]))